Toronto & GTA Housing Market Forecast 2026

 Interest Rates & Mortgage Market 2026

-- Purchasing Power Impact: A buyer with $150K household income can qualify for approximately $730,000 mortgage (down from $850,000 at 2021 rates)
+- Purchasing Power Impact: A buyer with $150K household income can now qualify for approximately $850,000-$900,000 mortgage — a significant improvement from late 2023 when rates peaked

-💡 Mortgage Strategy for 2026:
+💡 Mortgage Strategy Update (May 2026):

 Supply & Demand Dynamics